StagPython/StagPy/README.md

 You can install StagPy with `pip` from the [Python Package Index](https://pypi.org/project/stagpy/).

-This project is registered under https://doi.org/10.5281/zenodo.5512348.
-Individual DOI are also available to cite a specific version.
-Cite the project
+If StagPy has been useful to your research, please consider citing the project
 as:

 > Adrien Morison, Martina Ulvrova, Stephane Labrosse, & contributors.
 (2021).